inmanta/inmanta-core/docs/install/2-install-server-with-podman-and-systemd.rst

     systemctl --user start inmanta-orchestrator-server.service

-You should be able to reach the orchestrator at this address: `http://127.0.0.1:8888 <http://127.0.0.1:8888>`_.
+You should be able to reach the orchestrator at this address: `http://127.0.0.1:8888 <http://127.0.0.1:8888>`_ on the host.

 Setting environment variables
 #############################

 You might want your inmanta server to be able to use some environment variables.
-You can set the environment by updating your systemd unit file, relying on the ``--env/--env-file`` options of the ``podman run`` command.
-Those variables will be accessible to the inmanta server, the compiler, and any agent started by the server.
+You can set the environment variables by updating your Systemd unit file, relying on the ``--env/--env-file`` options of the ``podman run`` command.
+Those variables will be accessible to the inmanta server, the compiler and any agent started by the server.